Start Printed Page 8536

 Agricultural Marketing Service, USDA.

-The United States Grain Standards Act (USGSA) provides the Secretary of Agriculture with the authority to charge and collect reasonable fees to cover the costs of performing official services and the costs associated with managing the program.
-The Agricultural Marketing Service (AMS) is announcing the 2019 fee schedule for official inspection and weighing services performed under the USGSA, as amended, and the Agriculture Reauthorizations Act of 2015.
-This notice publishes the annual review of Schedule A fees calculation and the resulting fees that went into effect on January 1, 2019.
+The Agricultural Marketing Service (AMS) is announcing the 2020 fee schedule for official inspection and weighing services performed under the USGSA, as amended, in order to comply with agency regulations and the Agriculture Reauthorizations Act of 2015.
+This action publishes the annual review of Schedule A fees calculation and the resulting fees.

 Prospective customers can find the fee scheduled posted on the Agency's public website.